Diagnosing Hirsutism: Blood Tests, Ultrasound, and Other Labs

 Hirsutism can also be caused by genetics.
 If female family members (e.g. mom, sister, aunt) suffer from hirsutism, there is a higher risk of you having it too.

-Below are the list of steps that doctors will follow to help diagnose the cause of excessive hair growth.
-The following is what you can expect.
+Below are the list of steps that doctors may follow to help diagnose the cause of excessive hair growth.
+The following is what you may expect when you have your appointment:

 1. Physical examination and history